Column: Tua shouldn’t have played, but complex issues remain | Times Leader

 It also seems logical in these sort of cases to require a more extensive examination by an independent medical team, to ensure a head injury was not the cause of the problem even when a player passes the initial tests.

-Instead, the Dolphins — the AFC’s last unbeaten team before their to the Bengals — cleared Tagovailoa to play on a shorter-than-usual turnaround against the reigning conference champions.
+Instead, the Dolphins — the AFC’s last unbeaten team before their 27-15 loss to the Bengals — cleared Tagovailoa to play on a shorter-than-usual turnaround against the reigning conference champions.

 With about six minutes left in the first half, everyone’s worst fears were realized.
-Tagovailoa was chased down by a 340-pound lineman, spun around and .
+Tagovailoa was chased down by a 340-pound lineman, spun around and tossed to the turf head-first.

 While on the ground, Tagovailoa’s hands froze in front of his facemask, his fingers flexed awkwardly in what appeared to be the so-called “fencing response” caused by a traumatic blow to the brain.